franmonique/franmonique/README.md

 Below are instructions to using the packages in this repository.

-1. Download and unzip the two packages (myrobot_description and config) into your catkin_ws.
+1. Download and unzip the two packages (myrobot_description.zip and config.zip) into your catkin_ws.

    $ catkin_make